 Research by McKinsey found that for a typical consumer company, the social and environmental cost of its supply chain far outweighs the impact of its own operations.
 Supply chains accounted for over 80% of greenhouse gas emissions, and more than 90% of the impact on natural capital, meaning air, land, water, biodiversity, and geological resources.

-Consequently, there is plenty of scope for companies to improve their own sustainability performance by building a sustainable supply chain.
+Consequently, there is plenty of scope for companies to improve their own sustainability performance by building a green supply chain.
 Above all, this means engaging with suppliers on this topic in a productive way.
 To do this, companies first need to pinpoint where the sustainability issues are within their supply chains – for example, by identifying which suppliers generate the most greenhouse gas emissions.

-Companies will then be better placed to set sustainability goals for their supply chains, and work collaboratively with suppliers to reduce their sustainability impact.
+Companies will then be better placed to set sustainability goals for their supply chains and work collaboratively with suppliers to reduce their sustainability impact.
 This might involve asking suppliers to commit to specific objectives or adapt their practices.
 It might also mean requiring suppliers to commit to codes of conduct that cover topics including:

 - Measurement and monitoring of environmental performance